 Copy Light Factory seeks the border between the copy and the original.
 As a copy of a copy, the Copy Light lamp turns into something new: an original lamp that highlights the problems of the current copyright system.
 Questioning the logic of legal restrictions on reproduction and distribution, the Copy Light lamp is easily reproducible and modifiable: when someone buys one, the owner is free to change the image to a lamp design of their own choosing.

-Copy Light was developed in the context of Copyshop, 2005.
+Copy Light Factory was developed within the context of Copyshop, 2005, a collaboration between Copenhagen Brains and SUPERFLEX.